 - Providing working lunches for employees (as this is related to their employment).

-Keep the receipts
+Keep your contractor receipts

 VAT on trivial benefits